-Exegesis of the Letter to the Galatians, Graduate Study Guide by David A. deSilva; Letter to the Galatians Readings and Resource Materials; Obeying the Truth: Paul's Ethics in Galatians by John Barclay; New Testament Interpretation through Rhetorical Criticism by George A. Kennedy; Grace in Galatia: A Commentary on Paul's Letter to the Galatians by Ben Witherington III; and The Holy Bible.
+The Letter to the Galatians, Graduate Study Guide by David A. deSilva; Letter to the Galatians Readings and Resource Materials; Obeying the Truth: Paul's Ethics in Galatians by John Barclay; New Testament Interpretation through Rhetorical Criticism by George A. Kennedy: Grace in Galatia: A Commentary on Paul's Letter to the Galatians by Ben Witherington III; and The Holy Bible exegetical techniques of rhetorical and culturalanthropological analysis and apply them to a close reading of Hebrews.

-BNT 5103 Letter to the Hebrews
+BNT 5103 Letter to the Hebrews (3 credits)

-The Epistle to the Hebrews stands as a monument to early Christian reflection on the significance of the work of Jesus, His benefits, and the response of faith in the transition from the law of Moses to the gospel of grace.
-Students enrolled in this course will learn the exegetical techniques of rhetorical and cultural-anthropological analysis and apply them to a close reading of Hebrews.
+The Epistle to the Hebrews is a monument to early Christian reflection on the significance of the work of Jesus, His benefits, and the response of faith in the transition from the law of Moses to the gospel of grace.
+Students will learn the

-Requirements this course will fulfill: Bible, New Testament.
+Bible, New Testament

-Letter to the Hebrews, Graduate Study Guide by David A. deSilva; Letter to the Hebrews Readings and Resource Materials; The Letter to the Hebrews in Social-Scientific Perspective by David A. deSilva; New Testament

-Interpretation through Rhetorical Criticism by George A. Kennedy; Hebrews 1-8, Vol. 47a, Word Biblical Commentary by William L. Lane; Hebrews 9-13, Vol. 47b, Word Biblical Commentary by William L. Lane; and The Holy Bible.
+Letter to the Hebrews, Graduate Study Guide by David A. deSilva; Letter to the Hebrews Readings and Resource Materials; The Letter to the Hebrews in Social-Scientific Perspective by David A. deSilva; New Testament Interpretation through Rhetorical Criticism by George A. Kennedy: Hebrews 1-8, Vol. 47a, Word Biblical Commentary by William L. Lane; Hebrews 9-13, Vol. 47b, Word Biblical Commentary by William L. Lane; and The Holy Bible